Taitava/cbUnit/README.md

 # cbUnit
 Unit tests for CoolBasic.

+- Unit testing is a method for testing parts of an application one by one, separately from other parts.
+[More about unit testing in Wikipedia](https://en.wikipedia.org/wiki/Unit_testing)
+- CoolBasic is an easy to learn game/application programming language for Windows.
+[More in CoolBasic.com](https://coolbasic.com)

-The documentation is under construction.
+The documentation is still under construction.

 ## Settings
 ### In test_*.cb files